black-bits/laravel-cognito-auth/README.md

 AWS_COGNITO_SSO
 ```

-Add BlackBits\LaravelCognitoAuth\CognitoAuthServiceProvider to your `config\app.php`.
+Add BlackBits\LaravelCognitoAuth\CognitoAuthServiceProvider to your `config\app.php` if you are using Laravel version < 5.5.

 Go to your amazon management console into your cognito area and create a new user pool.

 Generate an App Client.
 You can name it whatever you want.
 This will give you the App client id and the App client secret
 you need for your `.env` file.

 ```
 IMPORTANT: Don't forget to activate the checkbox to Enable sign-in API for server-based Authentication.
 The Auth Flow is called: ADMIN_NO_SRP_AUTH